What to Look For in a Whole House Air Purifier

 Air Purifiers That Destroy Indoor Particles and Gasses

-• Ozone Generators use UV light or an electrical discharge to produce ozone.
+- Ozone Generators use UV light or an electrical discharge to produce ozone.
 Supposedly, the ozone destroys pollutants, but this is disputed by scientists and the EPA.
-They are often sold as providing “activated oxygen,” “super oxygen,” “trivalent oxygen,” “allotropic oxygen,” or “saturated oxygen” when they are talking about ozone.
+They are often sold as providing “activated oxygen,” “super oxygen,” “trivalent oxygen,” “allotropic oxygen,” or “saturated oxygen”.
+All of these terms are referring to ozone.

 The EPA and other government agencies have determined that ozone generators are not safe and they do not effectively eliminate indoor air pollutants.
 When you shop for air purification in your home, the best advice is to stay away from any system using ozone generation.
 According to the EPA, “At concentrations that do not exceed public health standards, ozone has little effect in removing most indoor air contaminants.
 Thus, ozone generators are not always safe and effective in controlling indoor air pollutants.”